 Mundipharma sponsors Caroline Wozniacki SINGAPORE, Nov.
 5, 2015 /PRNewswire/ -- Mundipharma today unveiled international tennis star Caroline Wozniacki as the new brand ambassador for BETADINE[®], the trusted name in homes and hospitals for antiseptic liquids, creams, sprays and ointments.
 Ms. Wozniacki will be the face of a new BETADINE[®] integrated marketing communications campaign that will be launched in selected emerging markets within Mundipharma's network over the next 12 months.

-Godiva Chocolatier sponsors Caroline Wozniacki After reaching the U.S. Open final last fall, the 24-year-old tennis star garnered newfound appeal with corporate sponsors, as reported in a Wall Street Journal profile.
+Godiva Chocolatier signs deal with Caroline Wozniacki After reaching the U.S. Open final last fall, the 24-year-old tennis star garnered newfound appeal with corporate sponsors, as reported in a Wall Street Journal profile.
 When her agents reviewed endorsement prospects the day after the tournament, Wozniacki was quoted saying, “I want a chocolate deal.”